Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 protocol, where any packet loss can be mitigated by enabling forward error correction (FEC).
 Achieving the same low latency between sites in different cities, countries or even continents is more challenging.
 While it is possible with satellite links or dedicated MPLS{{RFC3031}} networks, these are expensive solutions.
-The use of public internet connectivity, while less expensive, imposes significant bandwidth overhead to achieve the necessary level of packet loss recovery.
+The use of public Internet connectivity, while less expensive, imposes significant bandwidth overhead to achieve the necessary level of packet loss recovery.
 Introducing selective packet retransmission (reliable UDP) to recover from packet loss removes those limitations.